 Regardless of the form of property, it is important for the owners to take precautionary measures to ensure the safety of anyone who might visit.

 Proving Slip-and-Fall Accidents

-When an individual sustains an injury because of a slip and fall accident, it can be hard to pinpoint who is at fault.
-The property owner usually jumps to blaming the victim, citing their clumsiness.
-However, that is usually not the case.
-The main question that the judge will ask is if the accident could have reasonably be prevented.
-Was there something that the property owner could have done to stop the slip and fall from happening?
+When an individual sustains an injury because of a slip-and-fall accident, pinpointing who is at fault can be difficult.
+The property owner often blames the victim, citing his or her clumsiness.
+However, clumsiness may not have caused the fall.
+In court, the judge will ask whether the accident could have reasonably been prevented.
+Was there something that the property owner could have done to stop the slip-and-fall from happening?

 A property owner is at fault if: